Tomáš Enge

-Tomáš Enge (/cs/; born 11 September 1976) is a Czech former professional racing driver who has competed in many classes of motorsport, including three races in Formula One.
+Tomáš Enge (/cs/; born 11 September 1976) is a Czech former professional racing driver who has competed in many classes of motorsport, including three races in Formula One and nine appearances at the 24 Hours of Le Mans.

 Career

-Born in Liberec, Enge started his career at the age of sixteen, entering a Ford Fiesta he bought with his own money in the Czechoslovakian Ford Fiesta Cup.
+Born in Liberec, Enge started his career at the age of sixteen, entering a Ford Fiesta he bought with his own money in the Czechoslovak Ford Fiesta Cup.

 Enge driving for Prost at the 2001 United States Grand Prix.

 Enge participated in the final three races of the Formula One season, becoming the first, and to date only, driver from the Czech Republic to compete in Formula One.
 He made his debut at the Italian Grand Prix on 16 September, after being brought in by cash-strapped Prost as a replacement for Luciano Burti, who was recovering from his crash at the previous race in Belgium.
 Enge left the Prost Grand Prix team before it folded for the 2002 season.

+Enge achieved six poles at the 24 Hours of Le Mans but only one class win, in with Prodrive.

-He obtained his Formula One break using the sponsorship from the local Coca-Cola subsidiary, which had also funded the Nordic Racing F3000 team he raced for that year.
+Enge obtained his Formula One break using the sponsorship from the local Coca-Cola subsidiary, which had also funded the Nordic Racing F3000 team he raced for that year.
 He finished third in the 2001 standings despite missing the final race, and was stripped of the 2002 title due to a positive marijuana test.
 He returned to Formula 3000 in 2004, and then headed to America for 2005, driving for Panther Racing in the IRL, with modest success, although almost winning the race at Sonoma.
 Among his seventeen career IRL starts was his rookie start in the 2005 Indianapolis 500.
 He then drove for Team Czech Republic in the 2005-2006 A1GP season.
-Enge has also been a frequent driver for Prodrive's sportscar teams, driving both their Ferrari 550 Maranellos and Aston Martin DBR9s in the 24 Hours of Le Mans.
-In 2006 he was driver of the #007 Aston Martin Racing entry in the American Le Mans Series, but for 2007 switched to the Petersen/White Lightning Ferrari F430.
+Enge has also been a frequent driver for Prodrive's sportscar teams, driving both their Ferrari 550 Maranello and Aston Martin DBR9 in the 24 Hours of Le Mans.
+In 2006, he was driver of the No. 007 Aston Martin Racing entry in the American Le Mans Series, but for 2007, switched to the Petersen/White Lightning Ferrari F430.

+The Aston Martin DBR9 of Enge in 2005.

 On 31 March 2007, Enge was injured whilst driving his F430 at the ALMS St. Petersburg race.
 The car crashed whilst leading the GT2 class, suffering heavy damage to the driver's side and a brief fire.
 Enge was removed under medical supervision and transported to the local medical centre.
 He was later revealed to have suffered a shattered elbow, cracked ribs, a partially collapsed lung and a potentially broken ankle, but not to be in any serious danger.

-On 21 July 2007, Enge was released from his contract with Peterson Motorsports/White Lightning Racing due to a penalty incurred after crashing into Mika Salo during the Acura Sports Car Challenge ALMS race at the Mid-Ohio Sports Car Course.
+On 21 July 2007, Enge was released from his contract with Petersen/White Lightning due to a penalty incurred after crashing into Mika Salo during the ALMS race at the Mid-Ohio Sports Car Course.